-The International Journal of Preventive Medicine and Health (IJPMH) is having ISSN 2582-7588 (online), bi-monthly international journal, being published in the months of March, May, July, September, November and January by Lattice Science Publication (LSP)🔗 Bhopal (M.P.), India since year 2020.
+The International Journal of Preventive Medicine and Health (IJPMH) has ISSN 2582-7588 (online) which is an online, open access🔗, peer reviewed🔗, periodical bi-monthly international journal.
+This journal is published by Lattice Science Publication (LSP)🔗 in the months of March, May, July, September, November and January.

 If you have aspirations to become an editor, one of the ways is through a direct invitation from a publisher.
 This may happen as a result of your expertise in a specific field of science or discipline, in particular when Publishers wish to publish a new journal.
 Another way to become an editor is to submit Membership Form which is 100% free that to be evaluated by our panel.